Inspiaaa/Decaf/README.md

 - **Music** is for longer clips of sound that are too large to be loaded into memory at once.
 E.g. music (40MB), long voice lines, ...
 The music data is then streamed from the disk into memory as it is needed.
 This type of sound is represented by the `Music` class.

+On top of this, the pan and volume can be adjusted to make the audio sound 3d.
+These values can be calculated using the `SpatialAudio` class.

 ### Using sound effects

 At the beginning of the game, when you load all your assets, you can create a new `SoundEffect` instance, passing in a file path: